Trump may extend UK visit to play golf

 It is thought Mr Trump may choose to avoid meetings in London, where he could be confronted by protestors.

-President Trump's companies operates golf courses in Turnberry and Aberdeen in Scotland, and one in Doonbeg in the Republic of Ireland.
+President Trump's companies operates golf courses in Turnberry and Aberdeenshire in Scotland, and one in Doonbeg in the Republic of Ireland.

 Details of a stay in Scotland have not been confirmed, but one option under consideration is for him to play a round of golf with a well-known professional player.